L12D2/mm_uxarray/docs/appendix/yaml.rst

 **data:** This a list of model / observation pairs to be plotted where the observation label is first and the model label is second (e.g., ['airnow_cmaq_expt', 'airnow_rrfs_13km', 'airnow_wrfchem_v4.2'])

+**gridlines:** This allows users to provide background gridlines to their plots.
+Currently supported on the CSI, boxplot, and multi-boxplots.

 **data_proc:** This section stores all of the data processing information.